We both know you're not Claire.

 "It's not about what I know.
 It's about what the mark sees.
 That's why you're now elegant, remember?
 In this scheme, you're the girl and I'm a ghost.
 But for the mark, you're the light.
 One look at you and his eyes are gonna light right up."

 "You've gotta admit, this is all starting to take shape.
 Let's get a bottle of something good to celebrate.
 Maker's Mark, maybe.
 Or Jameson?
-What kind of hooch does Clarity Anne Jenkins like?"
+What kind of hooch does Clarity Rae Jenkins like?"

-"Clarity Anne.
-Goddamn.
-It sounds like I'm a fucking ditz."
+"Clarity Rae.
+Fuckin' A. It sounds like I'm a hick."

 "Make her whatever you want her to be.
 I mean, let's be honest here.
 We both know you're not Claire.
-Who are you, really?
+But who are you, really?
 Do you even know?
-I'm not asking you to tell me, because whatever you say will be wrong.
-You'd be telling me who you were.
+If you think you do, you're wrong.
+You know who you were.
+Let that shit go.
 The past is just a lie.
 It's gone.
 It's dead.
-Fuck that.
 Live free or die."

 "Live free or die.
 It does sound kinda badass."

 "Listen, there's no such thing as destiny.
 The only thing you're destined to become is what you decide to be.
-So what do you want to be?
 I know where I found you, but that's what you were, not what you are.
 Do you wanna be something else?
 Or somebody else?
 Do it.
 Find Clarity.
-She's whatever and whoever you want her to be.
+She is whoever and whatever you want her to be.
 Make the name real.
 Make the new you real.
 That's what this whole thing is about."

 "And the money," she said, rolling her eyes.

-"Yeah, yeah, and that.
-You and me?
+"And what it means.
+You and me, Claire?
 We're gonna be rich.
 But it's not about the money.
-It's about how the money means having enough to start over in life.
-It means having enough to do it right.
+It's about what the money means.
+Too many people spend their entire lives struggling just to get by.
+Poverty is a trap.
 Money means freedom.
 Live Free or Die."

 "That's a pretty good speech, Shay.
 Sounds like you practiced it."